MPJ-Imaging/battery_xct_workflows/paper/paper.md

 # Summary

 X-ray computed tomography (XCT) enables non-destructive, 3D visualization of lithium-ion (Li-ion) battery components and microstructure.
 At the cell level, XCT is especially useful for detecting manufacturing and quality issues in Li-ion cells [@attia2025challenges].
-However, turning XCT images into quantitative and reproducible quality assurane (QA) requires custom analysis pipelines that are rarely shared openly.
+However, turning XCT images into quantitative and reproducible quality assurance (QA) requires custom analysis pipelines that are rarely shared openly.

 This submission provides a set of open Jupyter notebooks that demonstrate analysis workflows for battery XCT data.
 The workflows target three critical QA tasks relevant to Li-ion cylindrical cells: